catedu/python-for-person-in-everybody/en/GLOSSARY.md

 ## spider
 The act of a web search engine retrieving a page and then all the pages linked from a page and so on until they have nearly all of the pages on the Internet which they use to build their search index.

+## API
+Application Program Interface - A contract between applications that defines the patterns of interaction between two application components.

+## ElementTree
+A built-in Python library used to parse XML data.

+## JSON
+JavaScript Object Notation.
+A format that allows for the markup of structured data based on the syntax of JavaScript Objects.

+## SOA
+Service-Oriented Architecture.
+When an application is made of components connected across a network.

+## XML
+eXtensible Markup Language.
+A format that allows for the markup of structured data.